algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 - **Champagne**: Champagne is a sparkling wine produced from grapes grown in the Champagne region of France following rules that demand, among other things, secondary fermentation of the wine in the bottle to create carbonation, specific vineyard practices, sourcing of grapes exclusively from specific parcels in the Champagne appellation and specific pressing regimes unique to the region.
 Some use the term Champagne as a generic term for sparkling wine, but in many countries, it is illegal to label any product Champagne unless it both comes from the Champagne region and is produced under the rules of the appellation.

 - **Tank**: A tank is a large container for holding liquids or gases.

-- **Excel**: Microsoft Excel is a spreadsheet program included in the Microsoft Office suite of applications.
-Spreadsheets present tables of values arranged in rows and columns that can be manipulated mathematically using both basic and complex arithmetic operations and functions.

 - **AOP**: An Appellation d'Origine Protégée is a geographical indication used to identify products that have a specific geographical origin and possess qualities or a reputation that are due to that origin.
 In the European Union, the use of the term AOP is legally protected and can only be used where the product meets the criteria laid down in the law.